-- In many patients (surgery, trauma, with sepsis, respiratory distress, etc) an elevation may indicate a problem: - insufficient oxygen to tissues, inflammation, etc. - In an emergency setting with multiple patients to treat: - Which patient is sicker? - " Which patients can wait for treatment? - " Which patients need immediate care? - Is what you are doing making the patient better or worse?
+- In many patients (surgery, trauma, with sepsis, respiratory distress, etc) an elevation may indicate a problem:

+- insufficient oxygen to tissues, inflammation, etc.

+- In an emergency setting with multiple patients to treat:

+- Which patient is sicker?

+- " Which patients can wait for treatment?

+- " Which patients need immediate care?

+- " Which patients are beyond help?

+Is what you are doing making the patient better or worse?